-- Any employee of Texas A&M University may be tasked by this EOP. - Incidents are typically managed at the lowest possible geographic, organizational, and jurisdictional level. - External resources may be requested to assist the University if the nature of the incident overwhelms local capability. - Incident management activities will be initiated and conducted in accordance with the National Incident Management System (NIMS). - Local emergency response resources will be available in emergency situations affecting the University. - It is possible for a major disaster to at occur any time and any place in or near the University.
+- Incidents are typically managed at the lowest possible geographic, organizational, and jurisdictional level. - External resources may be requested to assist the University if the nature of the incident overwhelms local capability. - Incident management activities will be initiated and conducted in accordance with the National Incident Management System (NIMS). - Local emergency response resources will be available in emergency situations affecting the University. - It is possible for a major disaster to at occur any time and at any place in or near the University.
 In some cases, timely dissemination of warnings and increased readiness measures may be possible.
-However, many disasters can, and may, occur with little or no warning. - University officials and representatives recognize their responsibilities for the safety and well-being of students, faculty, staff, and visitors and assume their responsibilities in the implementation of this EOP.
+However, many disasters can, and may, occur with little or no warning. - University officials and representatives recognize their responsibilities for the safety and well-being of students, faculty, staff, and visitors and assume their responsibilities in the implementation of this EOP. - Proper implementation and understanding of these guidelines through training and exercising will reduce or prevent disaster-related losses. - The local police and fire departments will respond where support agreements or mutual aid agreements exist.